Dekr0/Winter2022Md/DigitalDesign/latches-ffs.md

   - Output Q = 1
 - R stands for reset
   - Output Q = 0
-- When a SR latch is intially power up, the initial outputs is implmenentation based
+- When a SR latch is initially power up, the initial outputs is implementation based
 ---
 ### NOR SR Latch
 ---